 He didn't have any schooling in art.
 He was mostly self-taught.
 What he picked up was out of magazines and books.
 "There was an artist in Pittsburgh that did paintings for a magazine section of the Sunday newspaper and he did watercolors.
-He used to put some beautiful watercolors in there and I liked them.
-I guess I appreciated watercolors and how free and easy and sometimes when you're painting you try to do something you like, it doesn't work out and other times it's an accident and works out beautiful for you," Aldrich said.
+He used to put some beautiful watercolors in there and I liked them," Aldrich said.

 When asked if he paints from memory, Aldrich said, "I have to be there to paint it and then I take a picture and bring it back.
 Sometimes I take a lot of pictures and combine them.
 Sometimes I decide yeah this is going to be a good composition and then I work from the photo.
 I don't normally work exactly from the photo.
 I change or delete.
 That's one good thing about painting you can take out or put in something you want."